learnforpractice/cppscdk-book/docs/prelude.md

 A smart contract is code that can be executed on the blockchain.

-## What is a Rust Smart Contract
+## What is a C++ Smart Contract

-A Rust smart contract is code written in Rust that can be executed on the blockchain.
-In the case of the EOS network, Rust smart contract code is compiled into a WebAssembly binary file, which can be published to the blockchain and executed, achieving a certain operation effect.
+A C++ smart contract is code written in C++ that can be executed on the blockchain.
+In the case of the EOS network, C++ smart contract code is compiled into a WebAssembly binary file, which can be published to the blockchain and executed, achieving a certain operation effect.

 ## What is EOS